depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

   **Questions**:
   1. Why must every game have a Pareto optimal strategy?
      <details><summary>Solution</summary>
-     <p>Say that a game did not have a Pareto optimal outcome.
+     <p>Say that a game does not have a Pareto optimal outcome.
 Then, for every
      outcome \(O\), there was another \(O'\) that Pareto-dominated \(O\).
      Say \(O_2 > O_1\).
 Because \(O_2\) is not Pareto optimal, there is some
      \(O_k > O_2\).
 There cannot be a max in this chain (because that max would